 A LEEP Center Adviser can help you clarify your skills, interests and values and identify opportunities to gain experience.

-Career Services offers the Strong Interest Inventory as well as informal self-assessment instruments.
+Career Services offers the FOCUS 2 as well as informal self-assessment instruments.